rekalogika/rekalogika.dev/docs/file/02-concepts.md

 ## Terms

-* **FileRepository**: manages files in framework, implements `FileRepositoryInterface`.
+* **FileRepository**: Manages files in the framework.
+Implements `FileRepositoryInterface`.
-* **File**: a file in a Flysystem filesystem, implements `FileInterface`.
+* **File**: A file in a Flysystem filesystem.
+Implements `FileInterface`.
 Each file is identified by a filesystem identifier and a key.
-Null filesystem identifier denotes that the file is in the local filesystem.
+A null filesystem identifier denotes that the file is in the local filesystem.
-* **FilePointer**: a pointer to a file, implements `FilePointerInterface`.
+* **FilePointer**: A pointer to a file.
+Implements `FilePointerInterface`.
 Like a file, a file pointer has a filesystem identifier and a key, but nothing else.
-* **Filesystem**: a Flysystem filesystem, implements Flysystem's `FilesystemOperator`.
-The caller should not use it directly, but use the `FileRepository` instead.
+* **Filesystem**: A Flysystem filesystem.
+Implements Flysystem's `FilesystemOperator`.
+The caller should not use it directly but use the `FileRepository` instead.
-* **Local filesystem**: a special Flysystem filesystem initialized by the framework that points to unscoped local filesystem, using '/' as its root location.
+* **Local filesystem**: A special Flysystem filesystem initialized by the framework that points to an unscoped local filesystem, using '/' as its root location.

 :::info

-A Flysystem filesystem using `LocalFilesystemAdapter` that is setup by the user is not considered a local filesystem in this document.
+A Flysystem filesystem using `LocalFilesystemAdapter` that is set up by the user is not considered a local filesystem in this document.

 :::